By using this site, you agree to the Privacy Policy and Terms of Use.

 Key takeaways

-• Vigorous exercise (77-87% VO₂max) reduces cortisol response to stress by up to 42% when performed 45 minutes prior
+• Vigorous exercise (77-87% VO₂max) reduces cortisol response to stress when performed 45 minutes prior, according to University of Tsukuba study (PMID: 34175558)

 • The protective effect includes both blunted peak response and accelerated recovery to baseline cortisol levels